Fire Safety Policies

 A student who again fails to leave the building during a subsequent drill may be subject to further disciplinary action and/or may be required to vacate his or her dormitory permanently, with no credit given for the balance of the housing contract.

-Fire Extinguishers - Tampering with
+Fire Extinguisher Tampering

 Fire extinguishers may not be removed from their proper locations or discharged unless there is a true fire emergency.
 Anyone found tampering with a fire extinguisher will be fined $100 per extinguisher or per student, whichever is greater.
 Violators also face possible disciplinary action by the Dean’s Office.

-Building Services maintains and services portable fire extinguishers; report vandalism and/or discharged fire extinguishers to the Facilities Customer Service Center at (609) 258-8000 or submit an online service request at their website.
+Building Services maintains and services portable fire extinguishers; report vandalism and/or discharged fire extinguishers to the Facilities Customer Service Center at 609.258.8000 or submit an online service request at the Facilities Customer Service Center website.

 Heat Producing Electrical Appliance